utelecon/utelecon.github.io/en/notice/2023/01-wifi.md

 title: Changes in usage of UTokyo Wi-Fi due to renewal
 ---

 The University of Tokyo is upgrading its network environment to improve the infrastructure for education and research activities.
 As a part of this effort, we have decided to update and enhance the university-wide wireless LAN service.
-Consequently, the usage of UTokyo Wi-Fi will be changed as follows starting in February 2023.
+Consequently, the usage of UTokyo Wi-Fi will be changed as follows starting in January 2023.
 If you are currently using UTokyo Wi-Fi, please check the following information as you will need to take necessary measures on your own in order to continue using the UTokyo Wi-Fi.

 ## The network name (SSID) for UTokyo Wi-Fi will change to `0000UTokyo`
 The network name (SSID) for the UTokyo Wi-Fi will change from `UTokyo-WiFi` **to `0000UTokyo`**.